 Part 2: Utopias

-In the second half of the show, Maggie Barnett, Sam Harmann, Caila Drew-Moring and Austin Lehn are talk about the role of population migration, environment and urban planning in cities.
+In the second half of the show, we will hear a piece created by students in Prof. Olga Touloumi’s Utopias course.
+Maggie Barnett, Sam Harmann, Caila Drew-Moring and Austin Lehn talk about the role of population migration, environment and urban planning in cities.
 More specifically, they discuss how city governments can better utilize these roles so as to optimize utopian ideals.